jboynyc/textnets/docs/installation.rst

 1. Go to the **Environments** tab.
 2. Click the **Channels** button.
 3. Click the **Add** button.
-4. Enter the channel url https://conda.anaconda.org/conda-forge/
+4. Enter the channel URL https://conda.anaconda.org/conda-forge/
-5. Hit your keyboard's Enter key.
+5. Hit your keyboard's **Enter** key.
 6. Click the **Update channels** button.
 7. Now you can install **textnets** in a new environment.
 (Make sure the package filter on the **Environments** tab is set to "all.")